StellaZhang-Dev/StellaZhang-Dev/README.md

 - 😄 I'm Stella.
 - 🔭 I’m currently working on AI applications in education as part of my research internship.
-- 🌱 I’m expanding my knowledge in machine learning and deep learning, with a focus on educational applications and neural networks.
+- 🌱 I’m expanding my knowledge in machine learning and deep learning, with a focus on educational applications.
 - 💬 Feel free to ask me about AI, data analysis, and educational technology.
 - 📫 How to reach me: [stellacheung1212@gmail.com](mailto:stellacheung1212@gmail.com)